openHPI/codeoceanR/README.md

 - **Additional parameters**: locale=en&token=`xxxxxxxx`&embed_options_disable_redirect_to_rfcs=true&embed_options_disable_redirect_to_feedback=true&embed_options_disable_interventions=true
 **replace `xxxxxxxx` with the token from your CodeOcean exercise!**
 embedding options:
-  -  `redirect_to_rfcs`: disable finished users to be lead to open Request for Comments (RfCs).
+  -  `redirect_to_rfcs`: finished users can be lead to open Request for Comments (RfCs).
   -  `redirect_to_feedback`: after "Submit", if there are no open RfCs, a feedback form is presented to 10% of users (min 20) without full score.
-  -  `interventions`: disable popups like "You seem to have trouble.
+  -  `interventions`: popups like "You seem to have trouble.
 Request comments here" while users are working.
   -  [all options](https://github.com/openHPI/codeocean/blob/master/app/controllers/concerns/lti.rb#L212-L225)

 ## CodeOcean exercises

-All file types & roles etc can be seen in my basic exercise at <https://codeocean.openhpi.de/exercises/721>
+All file types & roles etc can be seen in my master template exercise at <https://codeocean.openhpi.de/exercises/721>
 You can only have one 'main' file, the rest must be 'executable file (similar to main file)'.
 The structure of task and test scripts can also be seen at <https://github.com/openHPI/codeoceanR/tree/main/inst/extdata>
-A collection of exercises can be requested through [Berry](mailto:berry-b@gmx.de) or [Sebastian](mailto:sebastian.serth@hpi.de).
+A collection of tasks can be requested through [Berry](mailto:berry-b@gmx.de) or [Sebastian](mailto:sebastian.serth@hpi.de).
 There's an overview of all R exercises at <https://codeocean.openhpi.de/exercises?&q[execution_environment_id_eq]=28>

 The Makefile run: could have `Rscript ${FILENAME}` as well, but then the run output does not contain the calls, making error sources harder to find.

 Hide your exercices if wanted (e.g. during development) by unchecking the 'Public' box.
-The admins would like you to use a prefix in the exercise name, e.g. Fprog20 for my course.
+The admins would like you to use a prefix in the exercise name, e.g. Fprog21 for my course.

 If you have data files to be read, make sure to check the box for Read-only.
 Otherwise users might change the file and your test script might fail,